sfenton3/poe-disenchant-tool/README.md

 - **Dust Value**:
   - Weapons/armors use ilvl 84, q20 values
-  - Accessories use calculation if it's worth using catalysts (assuming 1c per catalyst)
+  - Accessories use calculation if it's worth using catalysts, based on current market price
-    - If yes, use ilvl 84, q20 values
+    - If yes, use ilvl 84, q20 values - catalyst suggestion is shown in the UI
     - If no, use ilvl 84, q0 values
 - **Dust per Chaos**: `dustValue / chaosPrice` (higher = more efficient)
-- **Variant Handling**: Deduplicates 5L/6Ls, relics and base variants and keeps the cheapest options
+- **Variant Handling**: Deduplicates 5L/6Ls, relics, base variants, Foulborn variants and keeps the cheapest options

 ## Credits